Important dates to remember:

 - All other staff will work from early June to early August

-Most weeks, staff are expected to arrive at camp on Sunday afternoon and stay until Friday evening.
+Most weeks, counseling and program staff are expected to arrive at camp on Sunday afternoon and stay until Friday evening.
+(Maintenance, kitchen, and lifeguarding staff may have different schedules which they should follow as given.)
 See the calendar below for more specifics (pdf version here).

 You are expected to be present and available for your entire term of service.
 If you are unavailable for certain weeks, you must indicate that on your application and confirm the time off when you sign your work agreement (before the summer begins).